SindelarPetr/Space-Challenge/README.md

 </p>

 ## About me
-I am a .NET Lead Senior Developer I have worked for couple of major Czech software companies.
-Programming is my passion since I was 13.
-This project was at that time one of my first large projects ever made (at the age of 17).
+In short, I have been working as a Lead .NET Developer for several major Czech software companies.
+Programming in .NET is my passion since I was 13.
+After high school, I got a degree from computer science at the top technical university in the Czech Republic.
+This project was at that time one of my first large projects ever made (at the age of 17)

 I will be happy to hear from you on [LinkedIn](https://www.linkedin.com/in/petr-sindelar) [Facebook](https://www.facebook.com/petr.sindelar) or [Instagram](https://www.instagram.com/petr_sindelar_official/)